HiDMadMad/madmad-todo/README.md

     The app lets you create task lists, each containing multiple tasks.

-    Tasks have unique IDs and include a name, description, and importance level.
+    Each task has a unique ID, name, description, and importance level

     You can manage tasks and task lists through simple menu options.